jo/sync-tank/chesterfield-migration/index.md

 The solution to this problem is a *target-oriented* responsibility design.
 Transformers should be written with respect to the document classes they are *outputting*, not the ones they are reading.
 Figure 4 illustrates the different approaches.
 For our example this would mean that our todo item transformer would not focus on *reading* `todo-item-2` documents but on *creating* `todo-item-1` documents.
 This looks like no more than a change of perspective, but it makes a huge difference for a correct implementation.
 The registry for this transformer would now contain all document types that might play a role for creating `todo-item-1` documents, namely `todo-item-2` as well as `status-1`.
 Everytime any of these documents arrive, the transformer comes alive and tries to create or update a `todo-item-1` document.
 Sometimes this process may fail as we just saw, if replication is still ongoing, but eventually all relevant documents will have been replicated and the migration can succeed.
 To be very clear about this new learning, let's summarize our considerations as a basic rule:

-> The registry of a target-oriented transformer should have an entry for every document schema version that can contain relevant information for the documents the transformer is supposed to output.
+* The registry of a target-oriented transformer should have an entry for every document schema version that can contain relevant information for the documents the transformer is supposed to output.

 The impact of this new perspective will become even clearer once we discuss the inner workings of the transformer's *migration logic unit* in the next section.
 But before we go there, now is a good time for a short aside on the number of transformers we will have to write and maintain in order for this approach to work.

-#### Aside: a rough and ready complexity analysis
+#### Aside: Avoiding Quadratic Comlpexity

 Migrating between all existing (or at least all supported) versions of a data schema might raise problems of maintainability through the sheer number of transformers necessary.
 A bit of accounting can help us get the discussion started.
 Say we start off with a single document type that is in version `v1`.
 We now update the schema to `v2`, so we will need to provide two transformers, one that generates `v1` documents from `v2` and one that generation `v2` documents from `v1`.
 After the next update to `v3` there are now already *six* transformers necessary to support conversion from every version to every other.
 In general, from every schema version that has ever existed in the system there may still be some documents around.
 So if we want to support all app versions we will have to provide as many transformers as there are ordered pairs, meaning $n (n - 1)$ transformers if the current data schema has version `n`.
 That's $n^2 - n$ - the amount of transformers grows quadratically with the number of supported schema versions!
 And we have only just considered a single document type.